harsh-seth/knowhere/_posts/notes/swe/2024-07-24-leetcoding.md

 - Switching between Python and Javascript can often cause "crossed wires"
     - Accessing `arr[-1]` yields `undefined` in JS and the last element in Python
     - Accessing `str[len(str)]` yields `undefined` in JS and an error in Python
+- C++ and Java really bring with it a lot of syntax which detracts from the logic of the solution!
+- However, in the memory manipulation cases, C++ does not have any competition (in the selected 3), allowing for crystal clear expression!